kuaminika/kuaminika-studies/reactJS_cheatsheet.md

 **Hooks** folder should only contain pure js files that will be consumed by JSX compoentns inside the **Pages** and **Components** folders

+## Major steps at react component rendering

+### 1. JSX is transfered in JS code

+- **INPUT:** JSX code
+- **OUTPUT:** at the end of this step,  you should have a js class containing all the attributes of the react component to genrate a **VDOM**

+### 2. VDOM is generated

+- **INPUT**: class to create VDOM instance
+- **OUTPUT**: VDOM
+  - the VDOM is pretty much a memory representation of the DOM.
+  - It is represented as a JSON object.

+### 3. Component is mounted

+In this step, values get initiated

+### 4. Rendering

+It is in this step that you create a DOM object based on your VDOM

+- **INPUT**: VDOM object
+- **OUTPUT**: DOM

+### 5. UI update

+it's when the DOM is actually added to the UI

+### 6. event handling

+It's when events are added.

+## Major steps at react component update

+1. state is changed
+1. the VDOM is updated
+1. The diffing algorithm compares old dom with the new
+    - this done to identify changes needed to be executed
+1. Batching occurs to update the UI in batches.

+## The good thing about UI

+- it helps resolve the issue which is that UI updates are costly.

+## Testing tools

+- JEST which is used for running any JS tests.
+- React testing library is used for testing react components and accessing the VDOM.

+Note: its good practice to write test cases for critical components.

 ## Parent & child components

 ### Controlled vs Uncontrolled components